ratnaparkhivivek10/interview_questions/README.md

 - Method overloading & overriding in Python?
 - What is single dispatch overloading?
 - Difference between delete and truncate?
-- SQL aggregate functions that will will not consider Null values?
+- SQL aggregate functions that will ignore Null values?
 - Difference between test plan and test strategy?